 Each house passed a version of its approach as part of a 2015 spending bill, but neither made it into law due to the opposition in the other chamber.
 And both have similar problems this year.
 Opposition from House leaders like McCarthy, meanwhile, will make it hard to advance the Senate version there.

 Advocates for the Senate bill say the inability to pay for sufficient prevention work – like clearing brush and dead trees – make fires increasingly severe.

 “The challenge is that we really depend on the federal firefighting resources to come in and help us,” Pimlott said at a press conference in Sacramento, noting the U.S. Forest Service is providing 154 of the 170 fire engines coming to California to fight the fires.
 “If they do not have sufficient funding to ensure their wildland fire program is fully supported, we don’t have the ability to reach out to them to get mutual aid and assistance in the same capacity.”

-The catastrophic nature of California’s fires, combined with their timing, has some hoping Congress will be motivated to work out a solution.
+The catastrophic nature of California’s fires, combined with their timing, has some hoping Congress will work out a solution.
 “I hope so,” Rep. Jim Costa, D-Calif., replied when asked if the fires bring more urgency to the issue.

-The fires are being discussed in the same breath as the hurricanes that hit Texas, Florida and Puerto Rico, and advocates hope that could help shift perceptions about wildfires.
+The fires are being discussed in the same breath as the hurricanes that hit Texas, Florida and Puerto Rico.
+Advocates hope that could help shift perceptions about wildfires.

-Congress is voting on a natural disaster spending bill this week in response to the hurricanes and fires, just one of what are expected to be several pieces of aid legislation to help the affected areas recover.
+Congress is voting on a natural disaster spending bill this week in response to the hurricanes and fires.
+This bill is just one of several pieces of aid legislation to help the affected areas recover.
 Backers of a firefighting budget fix would like to attach the measure either to one of those bills, or the legislation needed to fund the entire government that’s due in December.

 “We are trying,” he said.